David-Xia0/VARWIKI-version4/UserManual.md

 2) Select the voice package used in text to speech translation of text
 3) Test the text to speech translation of highlighted text
 4) Save Text to speech translation of highlighted text
-5) Save all Text for Text to speech translation
+5) Save all Text for Text to speech translation (WARNING: depending on the amount of text this function may take some time to complete)
 6) return to [Modify Audio Menu](#modify-audio)

 <div style="page-break-after: always;"></div>